 Our guide Suley felt like a friend

 It was partly due to breaking the staleness and repetitiveness of being in one place for so long.
 I also felt rejuvenated on a personal level.
-Travel photography is my first love and I didn’t realise how much I missed it until I was surrounded by inspiring landmarks.
+Travel photography is my first love and I didn’t realize how much I missed it until I was surrounded by inspiring landmarks.
 There was so much inspiration and variety for me, from the the rich cityscapes of Istanbul to classic sites like Ephesus, Cappadocia and age-old underground cities.
 The list is endless.

 It’s true of life in general, but also after something like the pandemic, that you don’t grasp how bad things have been, until they start to get better and you can look back.
 Hindsight is a wonderful thing.